Hosted Mode

 Inbound SMS

-Hosted mode bundles ConvAI for voice.
+Hosted mode handles voice for you.
 Voice mode does not gate SMS.

 Every line — hosted, webhook, or audio — receives inbound SMS.
 Saperly records the consent record and logs a sms_received compliance event regardless of voice mode.